macrow2/diffurent/readme.md

-## Undefined
+## Diffurent

-A work in progress discord bot.
+A shitty discord bot made for furries.